grork/SlackAPISample/README.md

-This is a sample project REDACTED
+This is a learning project accessing Slack in a Windows / Windows Phone App

 # TODO #